 15. Place the baking tray in the oven on the middle rack.

 17. Remove from oven and cool on a wire rack.
-These bagels are best served warm, or can be sliced and frozen in a Ziplock bag to be toasted up later.
+These bagels are best served warm or can be sliced and frozen in a resealable bag to be toasted up later.